Warzone2100/warzone2100/doc/js-events.md

 which was reset through `resetLabel()` to subscribe for events, goes from not seen to seen.
 First parameter is **game object** doing the seeing, the next the id of the group being seen.

-## eventObjectTransfer(object, from)
+## eventObjectTransfer(droidOrStructure, fromPlayer)

 An event that is run whenever an object is transferred between players, for example due to a Nexus Link weapon.
-The event is called after the object has been transferred, so the target player is in object.player.
+The event is called after the object has been transferred, so the target player is in `droidOrStructure.player`.
 The event is called for both players.

-## eventChat(from, to, message)
+## eventChat(fromPlayer, toPlayer, message)

 An event that is run whenever a chat message is received.
-The `from` parameter is the player sending the chat message.
-For the moment, the `to` parameter is always the script player.
+The `fromPlayer` parameter is the player sending the chat message.
+For the moment, the `toPlayer` parameter is always the script player.

-## eventBeacon(x, y, from, to[, message])
+## eventBeacon(x, y, fromPlayer, toPlayer[, message])

 An event that is run whenever a beacon message is received.
-The `from` parameter is the player sending the beacon.
-For the moment, the `to` parameter is always the script player.
+The `fromPlayer` parameter is the player sending the beacon.
+For the moment, the `toPlayer` parameter is always the script player.
 Message may be undefined.

-## eventBeaconRemoved(from, to)
+## eventBeaconRemoved(fromPlayer, toPlayer)

 An event that is run whenever a beacon message is removed.
-The `from` parameter is the player sending the beacon.
-For the moment, the `to` parameter is always the script player.
+The `fromPlayer` parameter is the player sending the beacon.
+For the moment, the `toPlayer` parameter is always the script player.

-## eventGroupLoss(object, groupId, newSize)
+## eventGroupLoss(object, groupId, newGroupSize)

 An event that is run whenever a group becomes empty.
 Input parameter is the about to be killed object, the group's id, and the new group size.